Do you want to increase engagement in your business?

 Research by Outbrain reveals that the average click through-rate on headlines with negative superlatives was 63 per cent higher than positive ones.
 Maybe I should have written this article as ‘How not to generate website traffic through social media’.

 Need help with social media?
 Want to increase traffic to your website?
-Let us know if we can help you with anything mentioned in this blog post by clicking the ‘Quick Contact’ tab on the right hand side.
+Contact us if we can help you with anything mentioned in this blog post.